 MIT lab course: Introducing Flow Chemistry into Undergraduate Education

-I, along with my postdoctoral adviser Prof. Timothy F. Jamison, developed and implemented a new undergraduate organic chemistry laboratory course at MIT entitled “Continuous Flow Chemistry: Sustainable Conversion of Reclaimed Vegetable Oils into Biodiesel.”
-The lab course was introduced into the curriculum at MIT (CHEM 5.37) in the Spring of 2015 and 19 students successfully completed the course.
+Professor Leibfarth, along with his postdoctoral adviser Prof. Timothy F. Jamison, developed and implemented a new undergraduate organic chemistry laboratory course at MIT entitled “Continuous Flow Chemistry: Sustainable Conversion of Reclaimed Vegetable Oils into Biodiesel.”
+The lab course was introduced into the curriculum at MIT (CHEM 5.37) in the Spring of 2015.
+The course has success run three times and 40 total students have completed the course.
 The course is expected to run annually for the next decade.
-A manuscript describing this work has been submitted to the Journal of Chemical Education.
+A manuscript describing this work has recently been published in the Journal of Chemical Education.
 A description of the course is as follows: